 The Importance of the “Blue Book”

 The SSA uses a medical guide composed of a list of disabilities, known as the Blue Book, to determine whether or not a condition such as COPD is severe enough to warrant disability payments.
 COPD is listed in the chronic respiratory disorder section of the Blue Book, 3.02.

-To qualify for disability benefits, you will need to meet several requirements listed in section 3.02 of the Blue Book.
+To qualify for disability benefits with COPD, you will need to meet several requirements listed in section 3.02 of the Blue Book.
 The SSA may also evaluate your limitations based on body systems affected by your COPD.

 Therefore, your condition may also be assessed under the cardiovascular system (4.00) of the Blue Book.